 So just because you don’t see or feel a dental problem, doesn’t mean it isn’t there.
 And dental anxiety is what keeps many people from getting the care they need from the professionals who can detect and treat these potentially threatening issues.

-The second part to the problem of dental anxiety is what it does to your emotional wellbeing.
+The second part of the problem of dental anxiety is what it does to your emotional wellbeing.
 When you’re too afraid to get the dental care you need, your smile will pay the price.
 With an unhealthy and unsightly smile, you’re obviously going to experience a whole host of negative feelings that come with that.
 No, appearances don’t make us who we are, but it is important to feel good about yourself, and it’s really hard to feel good about yourself when you’re embarrassed about the way you look.

 So what’s the solution?
 How can you conquer your fears about the dentist’s chair?